How much curve is too much? A urologist’s guide to penis curvature and Peyronie’s disease

 “Degrees” are a way to quantify how bent the shaft is during an erection, similar to measuring the angle of a joint.
 A goniometer is a simple angle measuring tool often used in clinics and at home to estimate curvature during an erection.
 For accuracy, urologists may use medication injected into the penis to create a controlled erection so the curve can be measured consistently and documented for diagnosis and treatment planning.[1]

-In practical terms, how much curve is too much is less about a perfect number and more about whether the angle causes pain or makes sex difficult.
+In practical terms, how much curve is too much is less about a perfect number and more about whether the bend is new or worsening, painful, linked to a palpable plaque, or makes sex difficult.
 Still, the 30 degree line matters because it is the point where men more often report functional problems and clinicians are more likely to suspect Peyronie’s disease rather than normal variation.[1]

 What Peyronie’s plaque does to the tunica albuginea